VitorVilela7/SMW-SA1-Pack/readme.txt

 You can keep doing this until you want to stop the reading process.

-Here's a simple pratical example.
+Here's a simple practical example.
 In LZ2, the syntax of the header looks like this (in bits):

 bits